 It’s also a moment to create a new, fresh conversation about IABC in the EMENA region.
 In offering a revenue-sharing partnership for the event with national and regional communication groups, IABC will use EuroComm a means for connecting with national PR and internal communication groups, while offering a special discount to participants who belong to other communication organizations.
 These moves represent a notable cultural shift for IABC and bode well for its future in the EMENA space.

 While EuroComm’s fees are well below those of commercial conference, the willingness of top speakers to speak, and of member-volunteers to run a world class event in every way have always made EuroComm one of the year’s most valuable comms events.
 With its emphasis on participation and inclusion, the aim is for EuroComm18 to the year’s most compelling regional communication event.

-By Mike Klein, IABC EMENA Regional Vice Chair and part of the design team for EuroComm 2018.
+Mike Klein is IABC EMENA Regional Vice Chair and responsible for EuroComm18.